iamzhaihy/udacity-fend-arcade-game/README.md

-# frontend-nanodegree-resume
+# frontend-nanodegree-arcade-game

 ### What is this?

 This a project for Udacity Front-end Nanodegree.
-It is a simple resume.
-Obviously, I made up some of the working experience.
+It is a mini game writen in Object-oriented JavaScript.